Presidium

 A presidium or praesidium is a council of executive officers in some countries' political assemblies that collectively administers its business, either alongside an individual president or in place of one.
+In Romance-speaking countries such as Spain, France, and Italy, this council is typically called the bureau.
 The term is also sometimes used for the governing body of European non-state organisations.